kraflab/dsda-r-api-client/docs/demo.md

 `category`: *required*, the run category, without dashes (`UV Speed`, `Pacifist`, `NM 100S`).

 `video_link`: *optional*, link to the video on youtube, just the unique string (not the full url).

+`suspect`: *optional*, indicates a dubious demo (player history of cheating).
+Should only be used in serious cases (discuss with the team).

+`cheated`: *optional*, indicates a CONFIRMED cheated demo.
+The player must have admitted to cheating the specific demo or there must be undeniable evidence.

 `recorded_at`: *optional*, `datetime` of demo recording (e.g., extracted from .lmp modify time).